Certificate Program APPLICATION (PDF)

 Graduate students interested in a Graduate Certificate should first apply for admission to the Washington University department in which they wish to obtain an advanced degree.
 After being admitted, each student should notify their department advisor and the Certificate Program director of plans to obtain the Certificate.
-In addition, students should submit an "Application for Admission to Certificate Program" form to the Graduate School of Arts and Sciences office, with a copy to the Certificate Program office.
+In addition, students should submit an "Application for Admission to Certificate Program" form to the Office of Graduate Studies in Arts and Sciences, with a copy to the Certificate Program office.

 Unclassified Graduate Student

-A student who wishes to enroll for selected graduate-level courses without admission to the Graduate School is generally permitted to do so by registering as an Unclassified Graduate Student with the Registrar of the Graduate School.
+A student who wishes to enroll for selected graduate-level courses without admission to the Office Graduate of Studies is generally permitted to do so by registering as an Unclassified Graduate Student with the Registrar.
 Application for admission is not required for such registration, and permission to register as an Unclassified Graduate Student does not constitute an admission.
 Permission to take more than 6 hours of graduate credit in any one program requires the signature of that program’s Director of Graduate Studies.
 Unclassified students are not eligible for student services, including financial aid.
-Those who wish to enroll as an unclassified (non-degree) student must fill out an Unclassified (Non-Degree) Application for Registration form and submit it to the Graduate School Registrar.
+Those who wish to enroll as an unclassified (non-degree) student must fill out an Unclassified (Non-Degree) Application for Registration form and submit it to the the Office Graduate of Studies.

-The Accelerated AB/AM program allows qualified Washington University undergraduates to complete a Master of Arts (A.M.) degree in a one-year program after completing the A.B. degree.
+The Accelerated AB/Master's program allows qualified Washington University undergraduates to complete a Master’s degree in a one-year program after completing the A.B. degree.
 The undergraduate and graduate degrees are awarded sequentially, with admission to the master’s degree, if approved, for the fall semester following completion of the undergraduate degree in the preceding December, May, or August.
-Applications may be submitted anytime during the senior year through August 1, and GRE tests are not required.
+Applications may be submitted anytime during the senior year through March 15th, and GRE tests are not required.
 The program is available only to students currently in their senior year and only for continuous enrollment in the next year.
 There is no option for deferred admissions.